dustinpfister/blog_posts/_posts/canvas-arc.md

-## 2 - Drawing a full circle
+## 2 - Drawing a full canvas arc circle

-To draw a full circle with the arc method just set radian values from zero to Math.Pi * 2.
+To draw a full circle with the canvas arc method just set radian values from zero to Math.Pi * 2.
+This is a much quicker option to taking the time to write a polygon method to draw a circle, although writing that kind of method would give a greater deal of control over the various factors when it comes to daring a circle in canvas.

 ```js
 ctx.beginPath();